TL;DR

 WeCovr explains rhinoplasty and when PMI may or may not cover it

 Rhinoplasty is one of the most well-known plastic surgery procedures, but it's often misunderstood.
 While many associate it with purely cosmetic changes—the "nose job" seen in magazines—it also serves critical medical functions.
-For anyone considering the surgery, understanding the difference is the key to knowing whether your private medical insurance (PMI) will cover the cost.
+For anyone considering the surgery, understanding the difference is the key to knowing whether your private medical insurance (PMI) may cover the cost.

 The fundamental rule of UK private medical insurance is that it covers acute conditions that arise after you take out your policy.
 It is not designed to cover elective cosmetic surgery, nor does it cover chronic or pre-existing conditions.
 This distinction is central to whether a rhinoplasty procedure will be funded by your insurer.